Salam Hormat dan rahayu,

 .
 Improve information and financial divide.

 .
-All relevant agencies should take serious and concerted effort to resolve all issues
+All relevant agencies should take serious and concerted effort to resolve all issues in bridging the urban-rural knowledge gap.

 No comments: